The school is a battleground of teen-angst bullshit, underhanded politics and the supernatural and no one will believe you.

 One of the things I do quite like about Sweet Dreams is that you could easily strip away the supernatural stuff and run it as a pure high school game.
 It would be perfect for something along the lines of Rockstar's highly underrated Bully.
 Heck, thanks to the shockingly brutal mental and social combat rules you could run some kind of exciting homage to the Breakfast Club where possibly for the first time people use attack rolls to work through each other's social issues.

-Oh, the editing could definitely have been better, though.
-Typos everywhere, font alignment issues and one particularly amusing bit of proofread fail where the text for the Carrier flaw has been replaced with an editor's note reading 'WHAT THE FUCK GOES HERE, ALLAN?????v'.
+Oh, the editing could definitely have been better.
+Typos everywhere, font alignment issues and one particularly amusing bit of proofread failure where the text for the Carrier flaw has been replaced with an editor's note reading 'WHAT THE FUCK GOES HERE, ALLAN?????v'.
 That sort of thing isn't really a deal breaker for me, but it definitely takes the polish off.
 Besides, that flaw had some really interesting implications I'm missing out on!